BridgetAdeyemi/Comfy-Hoodies/README.md

 **How to Use**
 - Clone or download the repository to your local machine.
 - Open the index.html file in your web browser to view the website.
 - Navigate through different sections to explore the hoodie collections, read about the brand, and view ongoing sales.

+**Live Demo**
+Checkout the live version of the project here